autocrossblog/autocrossblog.github.io/_posts/2018-04-07-FRS-Bolt-Pattern-5x100.md

 last_modified_at: '2024-04-26T11:11:43+00:00'
 permalink: frs-bolt-pattern-5x100
 image:
-categories: [ Autocross, Toyota, Scion, FR-S, SSC, Install, Setup  ]
+categories: [ autocross, toyota, scion, fr-s, ssc, install, setup ]
 ---
 Somehow a week ago when I ordered wheels for the FR-s I got it in my head that the bolt pattern was 5x114.3, but somehow I got it wrong (they should be 5x100)!